This event is now apart of the Genetics Week Virtual Event Series.

-Join LabRoots as we once again bring together the molecular diagnostics community.
-The 3rd Annual Molecular Diagnostics Virtual Conference is the premiere venue for scientists, technologists, and professionals to discuss and present the newest advances in molecular diagnostics testing.
-Attend this online event at no charge.
+Our 3rd Annual Event in the Molecular Diagnostics Virtual Event Series is now available On Demand!
+The Molecular Diagnostics Event is the premiere venue for scientists, technologists, and professionals to discuss and present the newest advances in molecular diagnostics testing.

 By participating in this virtual event and watching webcast presentations, you can earn Free Continuing Education (CE) and/or Continuing Medical Education (CME) credits.
 To earn educational credits, you must view an entire presentation.
 Following the presentation, you must click on the educational credit link provided for that particular speaker and follow the required process.
 Once you have completed the process, you will receive a certificate for the educational credit.

 Produced on a new, more robust platform, you can watch, learn and connect during this conference on mobile devices easier than ever before.
-Equipped with gamification and point system, you can now move around the entire event earning points for a chance to win one of LabRoots most popular shirts
+Equipped with a leaderboard and scavengerhunt, you can now move around the entire event earning points for a chance to win one of LabRoots most popular shirts

 Use #LRmoldx to follow the conversation!